Architecture of India: Bengal Sultanate

 The largest mosque in the Indian subcontinent was the 14th century Adina Mosque.
 Built of stone demolished from temples, it featured a monumental ribbed barrel vault over the central nave, the first such giant vault used anywhere in the subcontinent.
 The mosque was modelled on the imperial Sassanian style of Persia.
 The Sultanate style flourished between the 14th and 16th centuries.
 A provincial style influenced by North India evolved in Mughal Bengal during the 17th and 18th centuries.
 The Mughals also copied the Bengali do-chala roof tradition for mausoleums in North India.

-Although the description in Pandua, the ancient capital, shows mainly Persian culture in courts, we find one of the first attempts at fusing together the Islamic and Bengali style of architecture under Ilyas Shahi dynasty who ruled then.
-Under Jalaludin emerged the 'Bengal' style of mosques.
+Although the description in Pandua, the ancient capital, shows mainly Persian culture in courts, we find one of the first attempts at fusing together the Islamic and Bengali style of architecture under the Ilyas Shahi dynasty who ruled then.
+Under Jalaludin, emerged the 'Bengal' style of mosques.
 With Jalaludin's reign we see the beginnings of a trend of Muslim ruling dynasty that grounded itself in local culture rather than seeking legitimacy from Delhi or Mecca.
 Upon his return to Delhi from his first Bengal expedition, Firoz Shah Tughlaq built Kotla Mosque, which bear a striking resemblance to the Bengal style.